 Understand the simulation workflow and key results

-Laser library and MQW module are used to model a Fabry-Perot InGaAsP-InP MQW ridge laser using scripts.
+FDE (or FEEM), MQW, and INTERCONNECT (TWLM) are used to model a Fabry-Perot InGaAsP-InP MQW ridge laser using scripts.
 L-I curve and spectrum of the laser are calculated at different temperatures.
 The 1D TWLM laser model is suitable for simulating lasers with traveling wave geometry, such as edge emitting lasers.
 The MQW solver is suitable for simulating material gain in III-V semiconductors with zincblende crystal structure.
 The simulations are isothermal, suitable for lower power or pulsed lasers without pronounced self-heating at high injection currents.
 Simulations can be performed at different temperatures.
 Links to laser examples with other types of cavities, such as DFB and DBR, are included as well as a list of other laser result types not shown here.

 Step 1: Optical Mode Simulation

 The first step is to calculate the optical mode profile and extract the effective index and group index of the fundamental (TE) mode as well as its confinement factor with respect to the gain medium.
 These are all calculated in the vicinity of the nominal target lasing frequency and are expected to be locally weakly frequency dependent.
 This calculation is done using the FDE solver in MODE (this workflow) or using FEEM (detailed in the appendix).

 Step 2: Gain Medium Simulation